seancorfield/honeysql/doc/special-syntax.md

 ## inline

-Accepts a single argument and tries to render it as a SQL value directly in the formatted SQL string rather than turning it into a positional parameter:
+Accepts one or more arguments and tries to render them as a SQL values directly in the formatted SQL string rather than turning it into a positional parameter:
 * `nil` becomes `NULL`
 * keywords and symbols become upper case entities (with `-` replaced by space)